Binding Financial Agreement vs Consent Orders

 August 6, 2019

-What are Family Court Consent Orders?
+What are Consent Orders?

-In order to obtain Family Court Consent Orders, a solicitor needs to prepare two documents for you.
-The first document is an Application for Consent Orders.
-It includes details such as the dates of the relationship, a detailed list of all assets and debts that exist in either parties’ name and their current values.
-It also includes details regarding what contributions or future need factors should be considered in making a property settlement fair.
+The first document that needs to be completed is an Application for Consent Orders.
+This includes details such as the dates of the relationship, a comprehensive list of all assets and debts that exist in either parties’ name and their current values.
+It also includes details regarding what contributions or future needs factors should be considered as is required by the Family Law Act 1975.

-We then prepare Consent Orders, which are Court Orders setting out exactly what needs to happen for the settlement, such as deadlines for payments to be made, transfers to occur etc. Both documents need to be signed by both parties, and their lawyers if they have them.
-The documents are then sent to the Family Court with a filing fee for the Registrar to review.
-That process can take approximately 1-8 weeks depending upon the Registrar’s workload at the time.
-If the Registrar approves that the Consent Orders are just and equitable in the circumstances, they will stamp the Orders with the Court seal and send them back to both parties.
+Both documents need to be signed by both parties, and their lawyers if they have them.
+The documents are then filed electronically with the Federal Circuit and Family Court of Australia for a Registrar to review.
+That process can take approximately 1-8 weeks depending upon the how busy the Court is at the time.
+If the Court approves that the Application for Consent Orders and considers them just and equitable in the circumstances, they will stamp the Orders with the Court seal.
 That agreement has then become binding.

 Advantages of Consent Orders